-- (a) Students who are suspected9 of using alcohol at any point after arrival on center shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
+- (a) Students who are reasonably suspected of being intoxicated or consuming alcohol on center or under center supervision shall be tested; this testing shall take place immediately after staff suspects use. - (b) Centers shall use devices that measure alcohol in the breath or saliva (e.g., breathalyzers or alcohol test strips/tubes/swabs).
 Alcohol testing shall only be administered by a staff member trained in the use of these testing devices.
 All testing shall be documented and the results submitted to the health and wellness center. - c.
 Students testing positive for drug or alcohol use: - (a) New students and readmitted students not previously separated for drug use (ZT separation code 5.2a); possession, use or distribution of drugs on center or under center supervision (ZT separation code 5.2b); possession, consumption, or distribution of alcohol while on center or under center supervision (ZT separation code 5.1b); or abuse of alcohol (ZT separation code 5.1b) who test positive on entry shall receive intervention services and a follow-up drug test.
 The results of the follow-up drug test shall be received on center prior to the end of the intervention period.